madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/firewall_setup.md

 ---
-title: Create a Firewall Rule on GCP
+title: Create a firewall rule on GCP
 weight: 3

 ### FIXED, DO NOT MODIFY